 Gold Label Reserve is a succulent blend aged for 18 years that is best enjoyed slowly sipped in a Glencairn glass with a cigar to match.
 At once smooth and enveloping, this scotch has a subtle spice accompanied by sweet vanilla and honey notes.
 Also prevalent in the nose of Gold Label Reserve is a fruity smell reminiscent of nutmeg and banana flavors, making this a unique drinking experience firmly entrenched on the more luxurious side of the scotch spectrum.

 Alas, we arrive at the flagship scotch of the brand, Blue Label, widely considered the premium blend of the widely celebrated Johnnie Walker brand.
 Notorious as one of the most expensive blended scotches on the market, being priced at $200 on average, it comes with a fair share of hype that surely precedes its reputation.
-Considering that Blue Label does not provide the age of the whiskeys within, it is speculated that the blends could be as young as 3 years old, the bare minimum amount of time required to properly age scotch.
+Considering that Blue Label does not provide the age of the whiskies within, it is speculated that the blends could be as young as 3 years old, the bare minimum amount of time required to properly age scotch.
 Johnnie Walker claims that Blue Label is a blend of only the rarest of scotches, crafted in the style of early 19th century concoctions.
 Nonetheless, this scotch is widely revered for a reason, with its silky palate putting forth dark, almost chocolate, hazelnut flavors with a sharply balanced taste.
 The trademark smokiness is ever-present, with an upfront taste of tobacco permeating the blend.
 At once luxurious and decadent, this balanced scotch goes down smooth with a little singe, leading to an overall enjoyable pour that is irrefutably classic.